sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Recognizing artifactual components

-**Question:** It is not very difficult to find components related to eyeblinks, etc. In my case, there are phases during the experiment, where people speak and/or move there eyes.
+It is not very difficult to find components related to eyeblinks, etc. In my case, there are phases during the experiment, where people speak and/or move there eyes.
 I find it quite hard to determine which components are related to these artifacts and I already